-Median annual energy savings associated with moving to a higher SEER-rated system are shown in Figure 3.2.8, by climate zone.
-While results varied by climate zone, no obvious pattern of relative savings associated with climate zone is apparent.
+Median annual energy savings associated with moving to a higher SEER-rated system are shown in Figures 3.2.8a and b, by climate zone.
+The figures illustrate the impact of climate zone on energy saving.
+Median energy savings tend to be slightly less for the hotter climate zones (CZ12 and CZ15) than for the cooler climates (CZ03, CZ06, and CZ07).